campbell000/blog/content/articles/about.md

 The only thing you'll see on this site is a donation link at the top of each article, where you can make a one time or continuous donation, which will go to site costs (and maybe some toys for my dog).
 It also simply gives people a way to let me know that they support my content.

 ## How Was This Site Created?
 This site was created with Nuxt.js, generated statically (using their "content" module) using nuxt-generate and hosted on GitHub pages.
-Miraculously, I managed to do it using the following tech stack:
-- Macbook running Bootcamp, running...
-- Windows with Windows Subsystem For Linux (WSL2) installed, running...
-- Ubuntu

-As for my feelings about Nuxt.js: it's a "convention-over-configuration" type of framework, which I'm not a huge fan of.
-I like my code explicit and verbose, rather than implicit and magical.
-And like all other modern web development stacks, when things don't work, *they fail spectacularly*.
-Obtuse error messages that read like an ancient foreign language, stack traces a million lines long, etc. That may not really a fault of Nuxt.js, but rather its underlying technologies (webpack, babel, etc).
-Still, debugging Nuxt.js is often an unpleasant experience.

-But when things work, *damn, do they work*.
-Nuxt.js got this blog up and running *very* quickly.
-In particular, its static site generation and content modules are *amazing*.
-And because it's statically generated, **it's fast as hell to load and use**.
-So overall, my opinion of Nuxt.js is positive, and I'm curious to see how it evolves over time.
+Vuetify (which I woulnd't recommend, in retrospect) is used as the client-side style framework.